tweag/ormolu/DESIGN.md

 code to avoid changing the meaning by reformatting.
 But this would introduce additional complexity, and the problem would need to be solved repeatedly for every tool out there which wants to parse Haskell modules.
-If CPP is replaced with some language extension or mechanism to do conditional compilation, all tools will benefit from it.
+If CPP is replaced by some language extension or mechanism to do conditional compilation, all tools will benefit from it.